sidoh/echo_proxy/README.md

 $ ./echo_proxy/bin/run.sh
 ```

-This is just a wrapper around some `mvn` calls.
-Since Amazon's library isn't available in a Maven repository, this installs it to the local repository before executing anything.
+This is just a wrapper around a `mvn` command.

 #### Run it!
 (As a daemon)